filipmachala88/filipmachala88.github.io/Tension/README.md

 This project was made 3/10/2021 (EU date) as my e-learning project

 I chosed for this project local DJ/music group as a customer, because they:
-1. Didnt have any website
+1. Did not have any website
 2. DJ is my friend

 ## Process

 I composed process into a few steps:

-- 1st step: Consultation - I skipped this one because its my private project
+- 1st step: Consultation - I skipped this one because it is my private project
 - 2nd step: Graphic design - made in [Photoshop](https://www.adobe.com/cz/products/photoshop.html)
 - 3th step (in progress): Code creating - Website is made by [Vanilla](https://stackoverflow.com/questions/20836115/what-does-vanilla-mean) website technique
 - 4th step (not done yet): Validation check & Bug fixing - due to webdesign standards